Count of homeless people wanted

 But Housing Minister Nick Smith said a head count would not solve anything and instead, energy should be directed into social housing reforms.

-Next story in National: Lobby group says rights of transgender prisoners breached
+Next story in New Zealand: Lobby group says rights of transgender prisoners breached

 Copyright © 2013, Radio New Zealand